-- In case an obstacle free route is created from existing footbridges, stairways and subways, including doors, lifts and ticket control machines, compliance with requirements related to dimensions of those in respect of width is not mandatory. - Compliance with requirements related to the minimum width of the platform is not mandatory for existing stations if the cause of non-compliance is the presence of certain platform obstacles (e.g. structural columns, stairwells, lifts, etc.) or existing tracks that are unlikely to be moveable. - Where an existing station, or a part of it, is a recognised historic building and is protected by national law, it is allowed to adapt the requirements of this TSI in order not to infringe the national law for the protection of the building.

-7.2.3.
-Application of this TSI to existing rolling stock
+- In case an obstacle free route is created from existing footbridges, stairways and subways, including doors, lifts and ticket control machines, compliance with requirements related to dimensions of those in respect of width is not mandatory. - Compliance with requirements related to the minimum width of the platform is not mandatory for existing stations if the cause of non-compliance is the presence of certain platform obstacles (e.g. structural columns, stairwells, lifts, etc.) or existing tracks that are unlikely to be moveable. - Where an existing station, or a part of it, is a recognised historic building and is protected by national law, it is allowed to adapt the requirements of this TSI in order not to infringe the national law for the protection of the building. - 7.2.3.
+Application of this TSI to existing rolling stock in operation or to an existing rolling stock type

-For rolling stock, the conformity with this TSI, for those parts that are renewed or upgraded, shall be as described in appendix F.
+Conformity with this TSI is required for those parts that are renewed or upgraded and shall be as described in appendix F.For rolling stock, the conformity with this TSI, for those parts that are renewed or upgraded, shall be as described in appendix F.